OmkarBhagwat29/auto-xr/README.md

 This repo has client and server side code.
 Server side code receives data from rhino using websocket and Client side code displays that data.
+Refer rhinoXR repo (https://github.com/OmkarBhagwat29/rhinoXR) for how rhino sends data using websocket